tinner-tech/tinner-tech.github.io/_posts/2024-05-22-Stable-Diffusion.md

-Here's your cleaned-up blog post.
-I've made the language more cohesive and concise, corrected minor errors, and improved the formatting for better readability.
-All the commands remain unchanged, as per your instructions.

----

 # How to Install Stable Diffusion via CLI on Ubuntu 22.04

 This guide demonstrates how to create a Virtual Private Server (VPS) using [vpsai.io](https://vpsai.io), a provider that allows you to quickly spin up a VPS with GPU resources.
 You only pay for the time you use, so terminating the VPS instance before its expiration date will only incur charges for the actual usage period.